 If we were only looking at the viewpoint of durability, the best flooring option for a home with young children would be hard and non-fibrous flooring, like laminate, wood, luxury vinyl, or ceramic tile.

-That would typically work for most homes practicality, but you would find yourself missing out on aspects such as comfort.
-In order to have kid-friendly carpet, it is important to balance durability and comfort.
+That would typically work for most homes' practicality, but you would find yourself missing out on aspects such as comfort.
+In order to have a kid-friendly carpet, it is important to balance durability and comfort.

 We all know that some young children can cause a riot on the floor of your home.
 Trying to retract a spill of Kool-Aid, dyed liquids, or food can be a nightmare to try to get out, leaving your carpet with a scar.
 When deciding on a carpet to best fit your children and home look for stain resistance, durability, and soft texture.

 The type of fiber you choose for your carpet can make a monumental difference in the performance of the carpet.
 There are typically three popular fibers to choose from:

 Wool can also be a popular carpeting fiber, but if you have a house full of children it may not be your best option.
 Although, wool is often all natural, so it may appeal to those parents who want their child to avoid man-made chemicals.
 Here's what each fiber has to offer:

 Polyester: Budget-friendly, eco-friendly, Polyester carpet is known for its sustainability and inherent stain resistance.